MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/configure-your-app-to-receive-dev-center-notifications.md

 Before you write any code, follow these steps to add a reference to the Microsoft Store Services SDK in your project:

 1. If you have not done so already, [Install the Microsoft Store Services SDK](microsoft-store-services-sdk.md#install-the-sdk) on your development computer.
-In addition to the API for registering an app to receive notifications, this SDK also provides APIs for other features such as running experiments in your apps with A/B testing and displaying ads.
 2. Open your project in Visual Studio.
 3. In Solution Explorer, right-click the **References** node for your project and click **Add Reference**.
 4. In **Reference Manager**, expand **Universal Windows** and click **Extensions**.